gemc/clas12Tags_old/README.md

 <br>

-- 4a.2.4: Same as 4a.2.3 with in addition:
+- 4a.2.4: Same as 4a.2.3 but uses JLAB_VERSION 2.2.
+In addition:

 	- Use new torus field map
 	- FMT shift by 8mm
 	- use run number 11 as default in the gcard
 	- FMT background hits
-	- solenoid field rotation :soon:
 	- production cut set for individual volumes in the options
+	- new geant4 version

 <br>